A study on Type-2 isomorphic circulant graphs and related Abelian groups: Introduction

+In 1846 Catalan (cf. \cite{da79}) introduced circulant matrices and thereafter many authors studied different properties of circulant graphs \cite{ad67}-\cite{frs}, \cite{hz14}-\cite{vw3}.
+Adam \cite{ad67} considered conditions for isomorphism of circulant graphs; Boesch and Tindell \cite{bt} studied connectivity of circulant graphs; Sachs \cite{sa62} studied self-complementary circulant graphs and a conjecture stated by him on the existence of self-complementary circulant graphs was settled in \cite{amv, frs} (Also, see Theorem 3.7.5, pages 55, 56 in \cite{v96}.); Vilfred \cite{v13} developed a theory of Cartesian product and factorization of circulant graphs similar to that of natural numbers; a question on the isomorphism of $C_{16}(1,3,7)$ and $C_{16}(2,3,5)$ was raised by Elspas and Turner in \cite{eltu} and Vilfred \cite{v20} gave its answer by defining Type-2 isomorphism; Li, Morris, Muzychuk, Palfy and Toida studied automorphism of circulant graphs \cite{li02}-\cite{mu97}, \cite{to77}.
+For further studies on circulant graphs, one can refer the book on circulant matrices by Davis \cite{da79} and the survey article by Kra and Simanca \cite{krsi}.

+Vilfred \cite{v96, v17, v20} defined and studied circulant graph isomorphism of Type-2, a new type of isomorphism different from Adam's isomorphism or Type-1 isomorphism, of $C_n(R)$ w.r.t. $r$ $\ni$ $\gcd(n, r)$ = $ m > 1$, $r\in R$ and $r,n\in\mathbb{N}$.
+Type-2 isomorphic circulant graphs don't have CI-property.
+Such graphs of order $n$ w.r.t. $r$ $\ni$ $\gcd(n, r)$ = 2,3,5,7 are obtained by the authors in \cite{v20}, \cite{vw1} - \cite{vw3}, $n\in\mathbb{N}$.
+Vilfred \cite{v20} extends the definition of Type-2 isomorphism of circulant graphs $C_n(R)$ w.r.t. $m$ by considering $m > 1$ is a divisor of $\gcd(n, r)$ and $r\in R$.
+This paper is an extensive study on Type-2 isomorphic circulant graphs.
+We obtain isomorphic circulant graphs $C_{np^3}(R)$ of Type-2 w.r.t. $m$ = $p$, and abelian groups related to these isomorphic circulant graphs where $p$ is a prime number, $r\in R$, $\gcd(n, r)$ = $m$ and $n\in\mathbb{N}$.

 Investigation of symmetries as well as asymmetries of structures yields powerful results in Mathematics.
 Circulant graphs form a class of highly symmetric mathematical (graphical) structures and is one of the most studied graph classes.
-In 1846 Catalan (cf. \cite{da79}) introduced circulant matrices and thereafter many authors studied different properties of circulant graphs.
-Adam \cite{ad67} considered conditions for circulant graphs to be isomorphic; connectivity of circulant graphs was studied by Boesch and Tindell \cite{bt}; Sachs \cite{sa62} studied self-complementary circulant graphs and a conjecture stated by him on the existence of self-complementary circulant graphs was settled in \cite{amv, frs} (Also, see Theorem 3.7.5, pages 55, 56 in \cite{v96}.); a theory of Cartesian product and factorization of circulant graphs similar to that of natural numbers was developed by Vilfred \cite{v13}; a question on the isomorphism of $C_{16}(1,3,7)$ and $C_{16}(2,3,5)$ was raised by Elspas and Turner in \cite{eltu} and Vilfred \cite{v20} gave its answer by defining isomorphism of Type-2; Li, Morris, Muzychuk, Palfy and Toida studied automorphism of circulant graphs \cite{li02}-\cite{mu97}, \cite{to77}.
-The book on circulant matrices by Davis \cite{da79} and the survey article \cite{krsi} on circulant graphs are good for further studies.

 Circulant graphs have wide range of applications in coding theory, Ramsey theory, VLSI design, interconnection networks in parallel and distributed computing \cite{hz14}, the modeling of data connection networks and the theory of designs and error-correcting codes \cite{h03,st02}.